Pasta making, Roman mosaics & Tuscan lakes: Best Italy cruise excursions

 If you want to visit the Vatican in even greater depth, why not sign up for Princess' Ultimate Vatican Behind-The-Scenes excursion?
 On this tour, you'll access the Vatican Gardens (offering popes 57-acres worth of peace and quiet since 1279, lucky them) and the Cabinet of the Masks, which boasts beautiful Roman mosaics of masks underfoot.

-Explore Rome and its famous Colosseum with Princess Cruises.
+Explore Rome and its famous Colosseum.
 Credit: Shutterstock

 Afterwards enter the Sistine Chapel and ogle its world-famous ceiling painted by Michelangelo alongside other masterpieces from artists such as Botticelli, Perugino and Signorelli.
 Shhh with the innuendos about the many naked men Penny, have some decorum.